bouhoula/alsacnc/README.md

 └── run.sh               # Script to run the crawler, predictions and observatory with Docker
 ```

+## Hardware dependencies

+The artifact can run on any machine with an `x86-64` architecture CPU and the necessary software dependencies.
+We used a machine with a 16-core CPU (AMD 5950X), 64GB RAM, and an RTX 3080 Ti GPU.
+Machines with different performance may require to adjust the `--num\_browsers` parameter, which indicates the number of parallel browsers used by the crawler.
+As a rule of thumb, modern CPUs can handle two browsers per physical core.

+We recommend running the artifact with 50 GB of free storage on the root partition.

+Note that the GPU is not mandatory to run the crawler.
+It is highly recommended if you would like to evaluate the ML models as it significantly speeds up training times.
+To use a GPU, please adapt the `docker/docker-compose.yaml` according to the instructions under the `classifier` and `ml-eval` services.

 ## Setup

 ### 1. Make sure to have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.